-The King Male Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
-It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.
+Mexican Male Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
+Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.